WELCOME TO THE COLLEGE/CAREER CENTER WEB PAGE

 We have many colleges visiting our campus.
 Come to G-1 and sign up to talk to the college representatives.
 Make sure you pick up a permission slip and have it signed by your teacher.
 All visits take place in L-1.

-Representatives from special programs are available to offer students one-on-one assistance and answer questions about college.
-See the Program Advisor for an application to join one of these excellent programs.
-Advisor schedules are as follows:
+Representatives from special programs are available at our center to offer students one-on-one assistance and answer questions about college:

 AP/ACT/SAT/PSAT TEST INFORMATION